SharmaPurnima/SharmaPurnima.Github.IO/README.md

-# Blogs by dynamic girl
+# Blogs by Dynamics Girl